-Whilst our ovulation calculator is a brilliant tool for helping you to predict when your fertile window and ovulation day is, it can also be useful to look out for your ovulation symptoms to help to determine when you are ovulating.
+Whilst our ovulation calculator and calendar is a brilliant tool for helping you to predict when your fertile window and ovulation day is, it can also be useful to look out for your ovulation symptoms to help to determine when you are ovulating.

 Changes in Basal Body Temperature